Well-posedness and observability of Sturm-Liouville systems on a class of Hilbert spaces: Case study

 Consequently, in the cases where $C$ is the point evaluation either at $0$ or at $1$, the pair $(C,A)$ is approximately observable in infinite-time.
-The characterization that is used above should have not been possible if the state space was $L^2(0,1)$, since point evaluation has no meaning in that space.
+We emphasize once more the fact that the characterization that is used above should have not been possible if the state space was $L^2(0,1)$, since point evaluation has no meaning in that space.
+Moreover, this approximate observability result shows that any mode of the system is observable, which makes it an extension of \cite[Corollary 5.1]{Winkin} in which only a finite number of dominant modes are shown to be observable.